lorenjanwilson/cliwrangler/README.md

 ## description

-This is a python library which tries to do all the dirty work necessary for sending commands and receiving output from an SSH session to a network device.
+This is a python library which aspires to do all the dirty work necessary for sending commands and receiving output from an SSH session to a network device.

-After much deliberation, I decided to use paramiko and paramiko-expect as the method to achieve the SSH connection magic and the expect-like functionality.
+After much experimentation, I decided to use paramiko and paramiko-expect as the method to achieve the SSH connection magic and the expect-like functionality.
 They are fantastic libraries and I am really grateful to their authors.